-->

 As part of the labour movement, Tim has always focused on achieving collective industrial and social justice.

 Tim has worked in Perth, Sydney, and Canberra on political and industrial campaigns, policy development, and promotion of the union movement.
-He have been an Organiser, Educator, Researcher, and Workers Compensation Assistant for the Community and Public Sector Union (CPSU) - Federal Public Sector, United Workers Union, and the CPSU/CSA.
+He has been an Organiser, Educator, Researcher, and Workers Compensation Assistant for the Community and Public Sector Union (CPSU) - Federal Public Sector, United Workers Union, and the CPSU/CSA.

 Tim has previously been on the Board of Circle Green Community Legal and its predecessor the Employment Law Centre.